UnlockGPU/UnlockGPU/index.md

 Allocate a protected annual budget of $200 million specifically for ROCm development, driver stability, and CUDA compatibility tools, with funds ring-fenced from general R&D cuts.
 This budget must be maintained for a minimum of 5 years and reported separately in quarterly earnings calls.

 2. **Mandatory Driver Support for Consumer Hardware** Provide full ROCm support for all consumer GPUs from RX 6000 series onward within 12 months, with commit-level guarantees for 5-year support lifecycles.
 Establish and fund a dedicated consumer GPU software team with measurable performance targets.
+Address critical missing features including Flash Attention 2, vLLM FP8, and bitsandbytes quantization support for RDNA3 and future architectures.

 3. **Binding Community Governance Structure**
 Create a Developer Advisory Board with voting rights on ROCm roadmap priorities, funded by a dedicated $20 million annual community engagement budget.
 Board members must include representatives from major open-source AI frameworks.
 Publish binding quarterly progress reports against community-defined milestones.